 Ancient Near Eastern Science

 It was an ancient prescientific culture that produced the Bible.
 A culture that believed the earth was flat.
 An earth that was covered by a solid dome that held back the waters above.
-A dome that provided a home for the sun, moon and stars.
+A dome that provided a home for the sun, moon, and stars.
 Today we do not accept any of that as describing reality.
 But it was how the ancients understood reality.
 This was true of Israel as well as all of her neighbors in Egypt and Mesopotamia.

 This ancient understanding of the structure of the heavens and the earth is not taught as truth in the Bible.
 But it is everywhere assumed.
-In the Genesis 1 creation account you find the dome (firmament or vault) created on day 2 and populated with sun, moon, and stars on day 4.
-In Genesis 7:11 the floodgates of heaven (windows allowing the rain to come through the dome) are opened.
-And in Genesis 8:2 the floodgates of heaven are closed.
-Amongst other references you find the vaulted heavens mentioned in Job 22:14 and a reference to the skies as hard as a mirror of cast bronze in Job 37:18.
+In the Genesis 1 creation account, you find the dome (firmament or vault) created on day 2 and populated with sun, moon, and stars on day 4.
+In Genesis 7:11, the floodgates of heaven (windows allowing the rain to come through the dome) are opened.
+And in Genesis 8:2, the floodgates of heaven are closed.
+Amongst other references, you find the vaulted heavens mentioned in Job 22:14 and a reference to the skies as hard as a mirror of cast bronze in Job 37:18.

 What the Bible Teaches About the Earth

 But I do not believe the Bible teaches that the earth is flat, or that it is covered with a dome.
 Nor do I believe it was created in 6 literal days just a few thousand years ago.
-Instead I believe that God accommodated their understanding of how the earth was structured to teach them some important lessons.
+Instead, I believe that God accommodated their understanding of how the earth was structured to teach them some important lessons.
 Rather than seeing Genesis 1-3 as a material and scientific description of creation and the fall.
 I believe it was an account of origins that used their understanding to affirm some important lessons.
 That God is their creator.
 That he is responsible for everything.
 That they were created as God’s image bearers and with a special purpose.
 And that their sin has separated them from their creator.

 I believe that it is a mistake to try and fit the creation accounts into a modern scientific framework.
 Instead, we should view it from the perspective of those it was originally written to.
 When we do, it is not in error, and we do not need to try and reconcile it with today’s science.

-I do believe that the Bible is without fault in all of its teaching and is to be believed in all that it affirms.
-In that I agree with the Chicago statement on inerrancy.
+I do believe that the Bible is without fault in all of its teachings and is to be believed in all that it affirms.
+In that, I agree with the Chicago statement on inerrancy.
 But I do not believe that the Bible is attempting to teach that the earth is 6000 years old, the earth is flat, and that it is under a dome that holds back the waters above and that contains the heavenly bodies.

 What the Bible is to Me

 I fully believe that the Bible is divinely inspired by God.
 And I accept it as having supreme authority in my life in all matters of faith and practice.
-I believe that when understood in the context of the culture that produced it, that it is without error in all that it affirms.
+I believe that when understood in the context of the culture that produced it, it is without error in all that it affirms.
 There is much in the Bible that I do not yet understand, and likely never will.
 But I daily seek the Holy Spirit’s guidance in properly understanding the Scriptures and applying them to my life.